Adobe-Consulting-Services/acs-aem-commons/RELEASING.md

 8. Go to https://github.com/Adobe-Consulting-Services/acs-aem-commons/releases and edit the release tag, using the CHANGELOG data as the release text and attaching the content package zip files (both min and regular) to the release.

 9. Add a release announcement (and any other docs) to the documentation site.

-10. If this is a minor release, check out the release tag and run the script `copy-javadoc.sh` to update the JavaDoc on the documentation site.
-Commit and push the changes the script makes.
-Note: This script assumes you have the docs site checked out in a directory called `adobe-consulting-services.github.io`

 [central-portal]: https://central.sonatype.org/register/central-portal/